Code-Institute-Submissions/p5-graphicstore/README.md

 As a user I would like to be able to:

-- As a user you will be able to create an account once you are singed up
+- As a user you will be able to create an account by singing up
-- As a user you will be able to browse example art in the store
+- As a user you will be able to browse a store page with art work
-- As a user you will be able to have a profile page that saves your info
+- As a user you will be able to have a profile page that saves your orders
-- As a user you will be able to select and buy an item from the store page
+- As a user you will be able to select and buy an item from the store page and add to their shopping bag
-- As a user you will be able to search the site for the different categories of art work
+- As a user you will be able to search the site for the different categories of art work abstract art, NFT art and lofi art
-- As a user you will be able to see what your order history
+- As a user you will be able to see what your order history on their profile page
 - As a user you will be able to submit a ticket if you have issues buying something.
 - As a user you will be able to sign up to a newsletter for updates about the site.
-- As a user you will be able to modify your shopping bag by adding or removing an item.
+- As a user you will be able to modify your shopping bag by adding or removing products.

 As a admin I need to be able to: